darqos/darqos/doc/roadmap.rst

   * Storage backed by sqlite and Unix FS
   * Network shared with host OS
-  * Try to "take over" the device, hiding any of the host UI
+  * Disable any host GUI, other than Wayland itself, and some compositor (perhaps built with Qt, if necessary)

 Services